TimofeiShpak/rsschool-cv/cv.md

 * 4 C++, HTML, CSS
 * 5-6 I do not have code
 * 7 education at the Unversity, knowledge about C++, HTML, CSS
+* 8 A2 - elementary, do not have any practice